sbupgsa/constitution/Constitution.md

 #### SUBSECTION A: BOARD OF DIRECTORS

-The governing body of the organization is called the Board of Directors.
 The Board of Directors shall be comprised of at least four, but no more than ten, voting members and at minimum four non-voting, ex officio members.
 The right to vote shall be granted on the basis of whether or not the individual in question has been elected to their position from among the entirety of the constituency of the organization and whether or not the position to which the individual has been elected serves to connect the organization to a separate entity.
 The members of the Board of Directors are the President, Vice President, Treasurer, Secretary, Historian, Director of External Affairs, Director of Marketing, Director of Outreach, Underclassperson Member-at-Large, Upperclassperson Member-at-Large, Chairs of all Committees of the organization, the Senators of the GSO who represent the Department, at least one student member of each committee of the Department, and the Advisor.